crowdbotics/modules/modules/django-terms-and-conditions/django_terms_and_conditions/terms_and_conditions/README.md

-# Getting Started
+# Django Terms and Conditions
+Module saves terms and conditions as HTML code in database against a user and retrieves it to the frontend.

+## Features
+1. Store terms and conditions for the app users.

 ## Install:

 1. No additional packages should be required for v1.
-2. If your app is already up and running, after adding these modules via the npm commands you need to make migrations and run them.
-In docker:
+2. If your app is already up and running, after adding these modules via the npm commands you need to make migrations and run them.:
 	```
-	docker-compose exec web python3 manage.py makemigrations
+	python manage.py makemigrations
-   	docker-compose exec web python3 manage.py migrate
+   	python manage.py migrate
+	python manage.py runserver
 	```
    You should see something about the 0001_terms migration running and adding the TermAndCondition model.
 3. Set the url the frontend calls.
 In /terms-and-conditions/modules/index.js, change the URL in the fetch call, where it says <APP_URL_HERE>, to your app's url.